harrymayr/Zendure-HA/README.md

 - Get telemetry data from your Hyper 2000
 - Home assistant smart mode, based on P1 meter sensor name

+### 1.0.14 (2025-03-09) ALPHA

+- Smart power matching; working on the correct communication, currently testing.
+- Added a lamp switch, as a proof of concept of modifying properties

 ### 1.0.11 (2025-03-06) ALPHA

 - Smart power matching; The 'power' sensor is used to keep zero on the meter.